noir-lang/noir/docs/docs/dev_docs/testing/main.md

 Please use the [TUTORIAL-TEMPLATE](../../TUTORIAL_TEMPLATE.md) for standalone guides / tutorials.

-## Testing in Noir
+## Testing in Aztec.nr

 Individual functions can be tested much like [how 'regular Noir' functions can be tested](https://noir-lang.org/nargo/testing).

-But a Noir Contract typically tracks state variables, so you'll likely need to write more complex tests in TypeScript, using Aztec.js
+But an Aztec.nr contract typically tracks state variables, so you'll likely need to write more complex tests in TypeScript, using Aztec.js